EntityCuber/FullFillBlur/readme.md

 -   Set slideshow of wallpapers
 -   Blur and dim adjustments for the background image

+## Download
+Download the latest version of FullFillBlur from the [Release section on GitHub](https://github.com/EntityCuber/FullFillBlur/releases/).

 ## Running the Application

 1. Clone the repository: